abduct/Brainlet/README.md

 ## Initial Setup

 Prior to any setup or initialization it is recommanded to create a new user which will manage all the printer related configuration and software stack.
+If using a non armbian image, you may already have a user you can use such as "pi".
+If not run the following

 ```
 useradd -m brainlet -G sudo,dialout,video,tty